darioseidl/git-hook-post-receive-jira-message-one-branch/README.md

 - Commit author
 - Commit date
 - Commit message
-- A link to your git service website of the commit if gitServiceRootUrl is not tempty
+- A link to your git service website of the commit if gitServiceRootUrl is not empty

 This file must be named post-receive, and be saved in the hook directory in a bare git repository.
 Run "chmod +x post-receive" to make it executable.